Basic Tent and Outdoor Wedding Terminology

 A device with wheels to install center poles.

-A tool that is temporarily connected to the bottom of a center pole and used to raise or take down the pole; type of level.
+A tool that is temporarily connected to the bottom of a center pole and used to raise or take down the pole; a type of level.

 A horizontal member between two rafters that keeps rafters in the proper relationship.